Samsung/tizen-docs/docs/application/native/guides/app-management/app-controls.md

    > The `app_control_action_cb()` callback function is called.
 And then, the `app_control_cb()` callback function is called.

-In this use case, the application registers the application control action handle based on the content:
+To register the application control action handle based on the content use following code:

 ```
 #include <app.h>